SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Acknowledgements

-The authors would like to thank Stephen Casper and Tony Wang for their feedback on this work, and Eldar Kurtic and Elias Frantar for their advice on aspects of the project.
+The authors would like to thank Stephen Casper and Tony Wang for their feedback on this work, and Eldar Kurtic for his advice on aspects of the project.
 This research was supported by the Scientific Service Units (SSU) of IST Austria through resources provided by Scientific Computing (SciComp).
 EI was supported in part by the FWF DK VGSCO, grant agreement number W1260-N35.